How to Track Laptop Location on Windows (Last-Known Location Explained)

 2. What “last-known location” means

-4. Real-world use cases
+4. Real-world business use cases

-5. Limitations & accuracy (VPN, city-level)
+5. Limitations and accuracy

 6. FAQ